-As soon as the Spring starts in Chile, you can find little carts selling this traditional drink, Wheat berries with dried peaches or Mote con Huesillos, on the streets.
-A little like the Aguas Frescas in Mexico.
+As soon as spring starts in Chile, you can find little carts selling this traditional drink on the streets, wheat berries with dried peaches, or Mote con Huesillos, a little like the Aguas Frescas in Mexico.
 It is very filling and a terrific snack if you are sightseeing.

-How do I get Mote or Huesillos in the US?
+How do I get Mote and Huesillos in the US?

 The Mote in the US is called wheat berries, but it is not processed in the same way, and the most similar grain is barley.
 They sell the Quaker brand in all supermarkets in the breakfast section and do not follow the instructions on the package.
 You have to cook it much less, about 10-15 minutes, so it has a good consistency “al dente.”